$134,678Average Value$98Average Price per Sq Ft4Homes For Sale

 The Lansing Public School District has open choice enrollment for different educational pathways.
 In terms of distance, The Stadium District is closest to Pattengill Academy, which serves kindergarten through eighth grade and gets a C-minus rating from Niche.
 Pattengill feeds into the top-rated high school in the district, Eastern High School.
 The school receives a B-minus grade and has Project Lead the Way, a career pathways program specializing in engineering, computer science and biomedical science.
 The neighborhood is also less than a mile from the Lansing Catholic High School.

-Pattengill Academy is a public elementary magnet school in Lansing, Michigan.
+Pattengill Academy is a public elementary school that serves The Stadium District.

 1/2